anupamahalder/react-learning/React_Details.md

 ## Which JavaScript concepts are need to learn React?
 JavaScript(ES6): Template Literals, Function & Arrow Function, Object Destructuring, Spread & Rest Operator, Module Import & Export, Promise & Async, NPM/Yarn/NVM Basic uses, Document Object Model(DOM), Browser Object Model(BOM) Server Deploy.

+## What is component?
+Component is a part of the website.
+React is famous for its components.
+Components can be a small keyword or a full area of the website.

+### Types of Components:
+1. Class based components
+2. Functional components